daveedave/telegram-chat-evaluation/README.md

 Examples
 ---------------
-Copy the result.json file in the same folder as the python script for easier user.
+Copy the result.json file in the same folder as the python script for easier use.

 Declare the variable f as filepath and the variable n as name